 This common mistake made by designers is simply not understanding the goals of the project.
-If you’re working on a branding package, you have to know what the company wants to achieve through it’s branding efforts.
+If you’re working on a branding package, you have to know what the company wants to achieve through its branding efforts.
 Start each project by analyzing the primary goal and the expected outcome of the project.

 First meet with the client to find out their goals and expectations.
 Next, sketch or outline key parts of the project.
 Use a timeline and any other tools that would be helpful.
 Finally, make some rough, placeholder mockups to demonstrated what the final project might look like.
 Doing all of this will save you a lot of frustration in the future.
-It is good to look at some inspiration before designing, like Color Scheme inspiration
+It is good to look at some inspiration before designing, like Color Scheme inspiration.

-You waste your time for unimportant things.
+3. You waste your time on unimportant things

-Color, typography and layout are all very important, but there are several things that aren’t important at all.
-Designers can fall into the trap of spending too much time on small details that won’t make the design any better or worse (like scrolling through pinterest andto find ‘inspiration’-ended up got nothing at the end).
+Color, typography, and layout are all very important, but there are several things that aren’t important at all.
+Designers can fall into the trap of spending too much time on small details that won’t make the design any better or worse (like scrolling through Pinterest and to find ‘inspiration’-ended up got nothing at the end).
 Learning what matters the most in great design will help you avoid falling into time traps.

-Stick with the color, typography and layout themes you’ve chosen for your project.
+Stick with the color, typography, and layout themes you’ve chosen for your project.
 Starting out with a certain color scheme, and then changing it halfway through a project is distracting.
 The same goes for typography and any other elements of your design.
 Consistency is key here.
 Lay a great foundation from the start, and do your background work before starting your project.
 If you’ve planned appropriately, you won’t have many changes down the line to fix and rework.